 Why should I choose St. John the Evangelist school for my child?

 A Catholic education addresses a child’s development of heart, mind and body.
 At St. John’s we have high academic standards.
-We were recognized by the Archdiocese in 2008 for exemplary work in curriculum, instruction, and resources, and then in 2016 for our work in Mission and Catholic faith.
+We were recognized by the Archdiocese in 2008 for exemplary work in curriculum, instruction, and resources, and then in 2016 for our work in Mission and Catholic Identity.
 We care about each student’s emotional, spiritual and physical development.
-St. John’s provides a secure and disciplined environment where students can learn and grow with confidence, and can be “themselves.”
+St. John’s provides a secure and disciplined environment where students can learn and grow with confidence and can be “themselves.”

 What is the tuition?

 The 2017-18 Parishioner tuition rate is $3175 for one student, $5380 for two students, $7675 for 3 students, $8000 for four students and $8340 for five students.
 For non-parishioners, the tuition is $5440 per student, regardless of the number of students enrolled.
 There is a $75 registration fee for new students only.
 In order to support our families, our parish has frozen tuition rates for the 2018-2019 school year, and so they will remain the same as they were for 2017-18.

 Tuition is paid either in full by June 15th, or in 10 electronic monthly installments.
 There is a $100 discount for families who pay in full by June 15th.

 How does St. John tuition compare to other area Catholic Schools?